phillipdavidstearns/brahman-ai/journal.md

 	* I had to reflash all the SDs and start over
 	* Can flash 5-6 cards at once in ~30 minutes, which is pretty good.
 The bonus is that adding ssh and wpa_supplicant files can be done with a bash one liner
 * Beaglebones still refuse to boot from sd cards.
 I am beginning to strongly dislike them, the community isn't helpful and forum posts don't turn up useful suggestions, just arrogant and racist criticism.
+* Checked on Lode Star.
+Added fresh batteries and setup the charge controller.
+* Relocated network hardware from the speakeasy trailer to chatsubo main.

 ## Feb 4 Tue